warp-ds/tech-docs/docs/guidelines/data-visualization/success-criteria/visual.md

 **Why:** People with colour vision deficiencies may not be able to perceive colour differences.
 In addition, charts or graphs can be printed in black and white or viewed on monochrome displays.

-::: details
+::: details How to use other means than colour alone
-How to achive this:

 #### Use patterns or symbols in addition to colour
 A drawback is that many patterns can make the graph look busy, making it harder to read for everyone.
 This will have to be assessed by designers on a case-to-case basis.